Splits! Flexible Sociocultural Linguistic Investigation at Scale: Dataset Creation Method

-To confirm the posts of $C_i$ were generally, truly authored by people in group $i$, we devised a metric to measure a user's likely `group-ness'.
-The intuition behind this metric was that a user is more likely to be in the target demographic if (1) they have many posts in the demographic seed set and (2) their posts are spread out across several subreddits (which the annotators deemed to be used \emph{almost exclusively} by the target demographic).
-We achieve this with the metric in Eq.~\ref{eq:metric}, in which we reward both the total amount of activity and diversity across subreddits in the seed set.
+The next step, as shown in part 2 of Figure \ref{fig:dataset-creation-diagram} was to choose the \emph{seed users} for each demographic.
+For each demographic, taking all posts in the union of the seed subreddits gave a seed demographic corpus $SD$, e.g. $SD_{\text{catholic}}$.
+We began by taking all unique users of the posts in $SD_{\text{demographic}}$, and got a demographic user set $U$, e.g. $U_{\text{catholic}}$ for $SD_{\text{catholic}}$.
+To make sure that the users of these posts truly belonged to the demographic, we devised a metric to measure a user's likely `group-ness'.
+The final seed user set for each demographic only consists of users that pass the group-ness threshold.
+The intuition was that a user is more likely to be in the target demographic if (1) they have many posts in the demographic seed set and (2) their posts are spread out across several subreddits (which we viewed as used \emph{almost exclusively} by the target demographic).
+We do this with the metric in Eq.~\ref{eq:metric}, in which we reward the total amount of activity \textit{and} diversity across subreddits in the seed set.

+Here $u$ is a user, $S_D$ is the set of seed subreddits for the demographic $D$, and $c_{u,s}$ is the count of posts by user $u$ in subreddit $s$.
+We hypothesize that users with higher group-ness metric scores are likelier to be members of the target demographic.
+This is further validated in the next subsections.